 1. To what extent was the election of Reagan an endorsement of his conservative ideology, and to what extent was it a repudiation of the perceived failures of federal government policies in the stalemated 1970s?

 2. In what ways might the 1980s and early 1990s be compared with the 1920s in economic, social, and foreign policies?
 Did the economic boom of each period represent a genuine revival of American innovation, or was it fundamentally marred by the growing gap between rich and poor?
-See boxed quote on page 946.
+(See boxed quote on page 946.)

 3. What were the successes and failures of American foreign policy in the post–Cold War era?
 Was the use of American military power in the Persian Gulf War and the Balkans a model for how American power could be effectively brought to bear, or did it demonstrate the limits of even the sole superpower’s ability to resolve regional conflicts?

 4. What was the real cause of the end of the Cold War?
 Did America win the Cold War, or did the Soviets lose the Cold War?
 Is there a difference?
-See boxed quotes on page 949.
+(See boxed quotes on page 949.)

 5. Compare and contrast the rise of the Moral Majority in the 1980s with that of the Beats of the 1950s and the Hippies of the 1960s and 1970s.
 What commonalities do they have with each other?